API

 Authentication in API Tools

-The token acquisition process is built into the official API tools:
+The device authorization flow is built into the official API tools:

 Security Best Practices

-• Keep tokens secure: Never share them in public repositories or logs
+• Keep tokens secure: Never commit tokens to version control or share them in logs

 • Save immediately: Personal access tokens are shown only once when created

-• Clean up regularly: Delete unused tokens and monitor usage in your token management page
+• Clean up regularly: Delete unused tokens via your token management page

 Available API Endpoints